collia/HT-501-Linux/captured/protocol.md

 # HT-501 usb protocol minimal description

 This document describe results of reverse engineering device protocol.
-I have no access to the official documentation, and this document can contain mistakes.
+I have no access to the official documentation, and this document can contains mistakes.

 ## Sending requests